Ashrulez/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody-adds execution permission to the owner, the group and the other user, to the file hello 8-James_Bond-gives permission only to other users 9-John_Doe-sets the mode of the file
+7-everybody-adds execution permission to the owner, the group and the other user, to the file hello 8-James_Bond-gives permission only to other users 9-John_Doe-sets the mode of the file 10-mirror_permissions-sets the mode of hello the same as olleh's mode